 Why "split on the comma" is a bug

-The temptation to parse CSV by hand — line.split(",") — hits everyone and almost always ends in bugs.
-The reason is that CSV has escaping: a value containing a comma is wrapped in quotes, and quotes inside a value are doubled.
+CSV has escaping: a value containing the delimiter is wrapped in quotes, and quotes inside a value are doubled.

 sku,name,price